James Buchanan: Election of 1860

 As he had promised in his inaugural address, Buchanan did not seek re-election.
-He went so far as to tell his ultimate successor, "If you are as happy in entering the White House as I shall feel on returning to Wheatland [his home], you are a happy man."
+He went so far as to tell his ultimate successor, "If you are as happy in entering the White House as I shall feel on returning to Wheatland, you are a happy man."

-The 1860 Democratic National Convention convened in April of that year and, though Douglas led after every ballot, he was unable to win the two-thirds majority required.
+At the 1860 Democratic National Convention in Charleston, the party split over the issue of slavery in the territories, damaging Buchanan's reputation as the main person responsible for this issue.
+Though Douglas led after every ballot, he was unable to win the two-thirds majority required.
 The convention adjourned after 53 ballots, and re-convened in Baltimore in June.
 After Douglas finally won the nomination, several Southerners refused to accept the outcome, and nominated Vice President Breckinridge as their own candidate.
 Douglas and Breckinridge agreed on most issues except the protection of slavery.
-Buchanan, nursing a grudge against Douglas, failed to reconcile the party, and tepidly supported Breckinridge.
+Buchanan, holding a grudge against Douglas, failed to reconcile the party, and tepidly supported Breckinridge.
 With the splintering of the Democratic Party, Republican nominee Abraham Lincoln won a four-way election that also included John Bell of the Constitutional Union Party.
 Lincoln's support in the North was enough to give him an Electoral College majority.
 Buchanan became the last Democrat to win a presidential election until Grover Cleveland in 1884.

 As early as October, the army's Commanding General, Winfield Scott, an opponent of Buchanan, warned him that Lincoln's election would likely cause at least seven states to secede from the union.
 He recommended that massive amounts of federal troops and artillery be deployed to those states to protect federal property, although he also warned that few reinforcements were available.
 Since 1857, Congress had failed to heed calls for a stronger militia and allowed the army to fall into deplorable condition.
 Buchanan distrusted Scott and ignored his recommendations.
-After Lincoln's election, Buchanan directed War Secretary Floyd to reinforce southern forts with such provisions, arms, and men as were available; however, Floyd persuaded him to revoke the order.
+After Lincoln's election, Buchanan directed Secretary of War John B. Floyd to reinforce southern forts with such provisions, arms, and men as were available.
+However, Floyd persuaded him to revoke the order.